Why 3 Terms for the House and 2 for the Senate?

 The United States House of Representatives operates on two-year election cycles, while the United States Senate operates on six-year cycles with staggered classes.
 A 3-term House limit corresponds to six years of service, while a 2-term Senate limit corresponds to twelve years.

-This alignment preserves the existing electoral structure rather than redefining it.
-The limits are expressed in elections, not years, matching how representation is renewed and how voters interact with each chamber.
+This approach preserves the existing electoral structure rather than redefining it.
+The limits are expressed in elections, not years, matching how representation is renewed in each chamber.

 Distinct roles of the two chambers